Why use a Lindy Fralin Partial Tap Resistor?

 Example 1 shows what a coil-splitting modification diagram might look like.

-Coil-splitting was not as popular as other modifications before high gain humbuckers started to enter the market because when you remove one of the coils, the sound becomes thin.
+Coil-splitting was not as popular as other modifications before high gain humbuckers started to enter the market, because when you remove one of the coils, the sound became thin.
 The effect might sound good in a bedroom or recording studio, but your guitar will drop out in a live performance unless you are using high-gain pickups.

 If you use low output or vintage style humbuckers, the split humbucker sound may not be usable.

 The Lindy Fralin Partial Tap Resistor modification is a brilliant idea that Lindy Fralin is somewhat vague about, and they downplay its potential.
 Simply put, it’s just a resistor placed between the switch and Ground instead of the straight wire.

 We have illustrated the Lindy Fralin Partial Tap Resistor modification in Example 2.

 When we put the resistor in place of the wire, it forces some of the signal to go through the second coil.
 The term “Partial Tap” in the name comes from a part of the signal escaping through the resistor.
 A standard coil-split would be a full tap.